Our podcast series explores the evolving demands for CMOs and their organizations to thrive in the age of digital disruption.Subscribe:

 How do these brands continue to grow?
 Must they disrupt themselves?
 And why is this a necessary skill going forward, in a market where the next big thing is almost always unforeseen?
 They also talk to Arati Sharma, Director of Product and Offline Marketing at Shopify, about how the e-commerce giant grew so big, so fast, and why she believes selling successfully online still requires the in-person touch.

 In the final episode of Marketing Disrupted, Amber and Brent talk to Guy Kawasaki, bestselling author, marketing guru and former Apple executive, about best practices for marketers today, and what he learned working with Steve Jobs: that the message hasn’t changed, just the means of delivery.
+And Jeremiah Owyang, Founding Partner of Kaleido Insights, talks about what it takes to be a marketer today.

 As well, Jeffrey Hayzlett, CEO of The Hayzlett Group and Chairman of C-Suite Network, and Brian Solis, author, speaker and Principal Analyst at Altimeter Group discuss what CMOs are doing wrong and what they need to do differently to make it in today’s market.
 They also discuss what they think the future of marketing disruption looks like.